 19.1.
 This agreement can only be terminated by the Client in accordance with the terms of this agreement.
 If the contract period is for a fixed period, the Client cannot cancel this agreement during this period (unless they are entitled to do so by law).

 19.2.
 Guardian Support may terminate the agreement at any point and for any reason.
-In the event that Guardian Support terminate this agreement, payment for all work undertaken up until the termination date will be payable by the Client, but Guardian Support will not charge for any work not completed.
+In the event that Guardian Support terminate this agreement, payment for all work undertaken up until the termination date will be payable by the Client at a cost of £120 + VAT per hour and all costs incurred for any travel (including tolls, parking etc), hotel and subsistence allowances, but Guardian Support will not charge for any work not completed.
 The Client should be aware that the value of the work completed by any termination date may have exceeded the monthly payments already made by the Client.
-Therefore Guardian Support reserves the right, at its absolute discretion, to seek recompense between the sums paid by the Client and the actual value of the work undertaken as at the termination date.
+Therefore, Guardian Support reserves the right, at its absolute discretion, to seek recompense between the sums paid by the Client and the actual value of the work undertaken as at the termination date.

 19.3.
 Should the Client enter into any proceedings under the Insolvency Act (as amended), Guardian Support reserves the right to discontinue the provision of its services immediately.
 The Client becomes liable for all sums payable under the contract.